helium/miner/README.md

 Note that Miner for AMD64 requires AVX support on the processor due to the erasure library.

-It is possible to build ARM64 images from and AMD64 machine.
+It is possible to build ARM64 images from an AMD64 machine.
 Install the following:

 ```
 sudo apt-get install qemu binfmt-support qemu-user-static # Install the qemu packages